 Who Are We?

-We are an all-women team of three: Tereneh Idia, Leah Patgorski, and Jennifer Meridian, who formed in the early months of the Trump administration to create work in opposition to the Trump administration and their proposed wall funding projects.
+We are an all-women team of three: Tereneh Idia, Leah Patgorski, and Jennifer Meridian, who formed in the early months of the Trump administration to create work in opposition to the proposed wall at the US/MX border.
 Our combined strength is rooted in our individual capabilities and successes.
 Tereneh Idia is an internationally based fashion designer and founder of Idia'Dega, a global eco-design collaboration with OMWA: Olorgesailie Maasai Women Artisans of Kenya and The Beading Wolves, an Oneida family of artisans.
 Leah Patgorski is an artist and designer working with sculpture and site-specific textile installations.
 Jennifer Meridian is a visual artist working with drawing, sculpture, and performance.
 We are continually grateful for the research and planning assistance of Selina Lee, a student at Carnegie Mellon University.

 For Phase Two, we partnered with David Janesko, an artist and the curator/director of Flatland Gallery in Houston.